dangtunguyen/IoTSan/README.md

 Please refer to the directory "IoTSan/samples/" for examples of app source code, config files, and log files.

-Here is snapshot of a verification run:
+Here is the snapshot of a verification run:
 ![picture](images/snapshot.png)

 # Citation